 - Defects– Defective work can cause several problems from rework to scrapping ruined work.
 This takes away a significant amount of time that could be used for more productive work.

 - Waiting Time – Waiting time is one of the easier parts of waste to identify.
 It is the time that passes when a project is no longer moving forward due to one or more of the other 6 Wastes happening!

 - ExtraMotion – Extra motion happens when employees need to handle an item more than could be necessary.
 The idea around this is to design a process where people do not need to spend a lot of time positioning and repositioning the items being worked on.

 - Excess inventory – It can sometimes feel like you need to have extra inventory on hand just in case there is an unpredicted increase in demand or production delay.
 As time goes on, this excess inventory often doesn’t add any value and only increases your storage costs.

 - Transportation– This type of waste comes from moving resources from one place to another for no sort of value add.
 Not only are you paying for the transportation, but you are also putting the material at risk for damage.

-- OverProduction – Over production often will lead to the other 6 wastes to become present.
+- Over-Production – Over-production often will lead to the other 6 wastes becoming present.
 By producing more than necessary, you are increasing the cost of production, you will likely need more transportation and motion, and inherently you are increasing your waiting time.

-- OverProcessing – Over processing becomes a problem when you are adding features to your product that customers don’t see as value add, instead they are just ‘there’ and don’t make a difference for the customer.
+- Over-Processing – Over-processing becomes a problem when you are adding features to your product that customers don’t see as a value add, instead, they are just ‘there’ and don’t make a difference for the customer.